Practical Linux, Windows Server and cloud guides for IT pros.

 Compress Files

-Compressing files can save space but may also slightly reduce the speed of file access.
+Compressing files can save space but may also slightly reduce file access speed.
 You can use built-in tools or third-party software for this purpose.

 Maintenance Tips